Custom Orthotics

 Dr. van de Wall’s assessment for custom orthotics includes:

-1. Foot posture assessment
+1. Foot posture and arch assessment

 2. Walking gait assessment